Hybrid IT: A Way to Accelerate the Financial Industry’s

 Many of the issues preventing some financial organizations from fully embracing innovation and new technologies haven’t changed since digital transformation became a business imperative just a few years ago.
 That includes the shortage of qualified IT professionals, particularly in IT security, which is only getting worse.

 IT staffs at financial services companies, like their counterparts in other industries, struggle to stay on top of new software rollouts and upgrades, patch deployment, battling the latest cyber threats, and just keeping “the lights on.”
-In these situations, outsourcing some IT responsibilities may free up internal staff from tedious day-to-day IT tasks so they can focus more on strategic initiatives and innovation.
+In these situations, outsourcing some IT monitoring and patching responsibilities may free up internal staff from tedious day-to-day IT tasks so they can focus more on strategic initiatives and innovation.

 Again, leveraging the assistance of a third-party company, particularly one that specializes in compliance issues specific to the financial industry, may alleviate some of the burden.